MaterSim/AtomisticSimulation/lectures/lec_05.md

 plt.title('Radial Distribution Function')
 plt.show()
 ```

+RDF is commonly used to characterize the short-range order in liquids and gases.
+In a RDF, we are interested the location of Peaks and their spreads, as they indicate common interatomic distances (e.g., 1st and 2nd nearest-neighbor distance).

 ## 5.4 Vibration Spectrum
 In addition to RDF, another commond characterization is to understand how particles in a system vibrate.
 In experiment, such information can be measured from Infrared (IR) or Raman Spectroscopy, and Inelastic Neutron/X-ray Scattering.
 An analogical measurement in MD is the **Vibrational Density of States** (VDOS).